abdull-m/abdull-m/README.md

-<h2 align="center">H2 👋, I'm abdul</h1>
+## Hi, I'm Abdul ! 👋

+## 🚀 About Me
-<h3 align="center">I'm a passionate Machine Learning enthusiast and Python Developer specializing in Deep Neural Networks (DNN), Computer Vision, and Recommender Systems.</h3>
+I'm a passionate Machine Learning enthusiast and Python Developer specializing in Deep Neural Networks (DNN), Computer Vision, and Recommender Systems.

 - 🔭 I’m currently working on **hospital chatbot**

-- 💬 Ask me about **Machine Learning, Python, and Deep Learning**

 - 📫 How to reach me **abdullyhosh@gmail.com**